 5. Dove takes a stand with #nodigitaldistortion

 Dove’s latest campaign in their ongoing mission to advocate for self-esteem and body positivity is #nodigitaldistortion.
 This campaign combats the pressures that social media puts on its users, especially young ones.
 Dove asks its community to have “The Selfie Talk” with the young people in their lives using the “Confidence Kit” it provides as a communication resource.

 Dove’s comprehensive campaign partners with influencers like Lizzo and Shonda Rhimes to talk about what having a healthy image means.
 They then ask their social community to share their own thoughts about #nodigitaldistortion.
 Dove promotes the campaign on its active social media channels, including Twitter, Instagram, and Facebook.

 On Instagram, over 1,000 posts are tagged with #nodigitaldistortion, and hundreds of conversations including #theselfietalk appear on Twitter.

 Dove isn’t the only Unilever brand benefiting from UGC.
 Socially conscious ice cream darlings Ben and Jerry are also UGC pros to draw inspiration from.

 Lesson learned: Start a movement with UGC

-#nodigitaldistortion is more than a campaign.
+#nodigitaldistortion is more than just an example of user-generated content marketing.
 It’s an entire movement.
 Dove invites UGC with the intention of disrupting current social media standards and culture.
 Growing their community and building brand awareness and loyalty are all bonus outcomes.
 Galvanize your online community around a purposeful mission, idea, or statement, and you could see similar results.